Skip to main content

 RAG (Retrieval-Augmented Generation)

-A technique that retrieves relevant documents from a knowledge base and provides them as context to a language model.
-Context architecture argues that RAG alone is insufficient — retrieval without prior curation, synthesis, and prioritization delivers noise.
+A retrieval pattern that pulls relevant documents from a knowledge base and provides them as context to a language model.
+RAG optimizes the Retrieval layer, then hands raw results to Inference.
+Context architecture argues that RAG alone is insufficient — without a Context layer between Retrieval and Inference where synthesis, consolidation, and goal-aware prioritization run, the pipeline is just delivering noise efficiently.

 Goal-Aware Compression